If there is one thing to know about Dr. Allison O’Neill, it’s that her patients are the driving force behind everything she does.

 Her focus is on finding a cure for children diagnosed with hepatoblastoma and hepatocellular carcinoma.
 Hepatoblastoma is the most common tumor affecting children, with approximately 100 cases diagnosed every year.
 The second most common liver tumor is hepatocellular carcinoma, with 50 to 80 children diagnosed every year.

-O’Neill, a recipient of the Emerging Scientist Award from Children’s Cancer Research Fund (CCRF), is studying a new therapy to treat children with relapsed or refractory hepatoblastoma and hepatocellular carcinoma.
+O’Neill, a recipient of the Accelerating Impact for Hard to Treat Cancers Award from Children’s Cancer Research Fund (CCRF), is studying a new therapy to treat children with relapsed or refractory hepatoblastoma and hepatocellular carcinoma.

 “There is a real need for improved therapies for these types of diseases.
 Currently, all we have is chemotherapy.
 There are very few targeted agents that work well,” she said.